GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 # Getting an Alert
-* I tried this on the first instance at 17:01.
 * install : `sudo apt-get install apache2-utils -y`
 * to try and get an alert: `ab -n 10000 -c 200 http://172.187.129.73/
 > If I had held my patience, this would have eventually given me an alert over 70%.

 ## Generate CPU load using stress
-So i tried this:
+With less patience, i tried this:
 Install stress: `sudo apt-get install stress`
 * This runs 4 workers that consume CPU for 100 seconds `stress --cpu 4 --timeout 100`